eric19960304/SpellRacer/README.md

-# SpellRacer

 ## Introduction

-This is a typing challenge game where you will listen to a random English sentence and type it as fast as you can.
+This is an English learning game where you will listen to a random English sentence and type it as fast as you can.

 Features includes:
 - Google OAuth login.
 - Game play and performance analysis with accuracy and speed.
 - Leaderboard ranked by accuracy / speed.